jeramiedkim/jeramiedkim/README.md

 🎯 I hope to...
 * Build out a couple of ideas with friends.
+* Read about life and work to navigate years ahead.
-* Travel to Seoul, South Korea to visit family.
+* Travel to Seoul, South Korea to visit family and friends.

 📫 Let's connect...
 * Connect with me on [LinkedIn](https://www.linkedin.com/in/jeramiedkim/) or email me at jeramiek@oregonstate.edu.